Kacperon/simple-letter-ocr/README.md

-# 🧠 Letter Detector – Offline AI Letter Recognition from Images
+# 🧠 Letter Detector – Offline OCR Letter Recognition from Images

-This project recognizes single alphabet letters (A–Z) from `.jpg` images using a local AI model.
-It runs entirely offline and uses a pretrained Convolutional Neural Network (CNN) in `.h5` format via TensorFlow.
+This project recognizes single alphabet letters (A–Z) from `.jpg` images using Tesseract OCR.
+It runs entirely offline and processes images to extract letters with confidence scores.

 ---